mstone9/Simple-XML/README.md

 # Simple-XML
-This repository is used to teach future developers on how to use Simple XML.
+This repository is used to teach future developers on how to use Simple framework.

 ## This repository will teach developers how to:
 - Add Simple XML as a maven dependency.